Christian Yelich Player Props: Brewers vs. Cardinals

 - Yelich has an RBI in one game this year.

-- He has scored in five of seven games (71.4%), including multiple runs twice.
+- He has scored in five of eight games (62.5%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.